The Twisted World of Marge Simpson: Production

 The main plot of the episode concerning the two rival snack food franchises was selected because at the time of production, pita bread and pretzels were "becoming popular".
 Josh Weinstein expressed his wish that the ideas had been changed to something more "fun", as both snacks have since "gone out of fashion".
 The Fleet-A-Pita chef was an early version of the "Khlav-Kalash" man from "The City of New York vs. Homer Simpson".
 At the Expo, many of the franchises were based on real franchises and get-rich-quick schemes.
 In the scene where Homer is inspecting pretzels, there was originally a shot where he gave a thumbs down to Maggie's pretzel.

-The episode was written by Jennifer Crittenden, who wrote four other episodes.
+The episode was written by Jennifer Crittenden, who also wrote four other episodes.
 Homer's line "Yeah, Homer's right" during the scene where the pretzel wagon arrives was ad-libbed by Dan Castellaneta.
 In another scene, Cletus calls for his many children to come out of the house; the names of which were all "trendy names from the nineties".
 The 1997 Pontiac Astrowagon that Mr. Burns wins was designed to accurately resemble the GM minivans on sale at the time.
-The episode's final scene, the mob war, was conceived by Matt Groening as no one else could come up with an ending.
+The episode's final scene, the mob war, was conceived by Matt Groening as no-one else could come up with an ending.

 Cultural references

-The scene in which the Springfield Mafia destroy all the competition to "Pretzel Wagon" is based on a scene from Goodfellas.
 Frank Ormand's "You'll be there" speech mirrors that of Tom Joad from John Steinbeck's The Grapes of Wrath.
-Lemmon's portrayal of Frank Ormand is based on the character Shelley Levene from the film Glengarry Glen Ross, also played by Lemmon.
+Lemmon's portrayal of Ormand is based on the character Shelley Levene from the film Glengarry Glen Ross, also played by Lemmon.
 The character Gil Gunderson, who would not be introduced until the ninth season episode "Realty Bites", was also based on Levene.
+The scene in which the Springfield Mafia destroy all the competition to "Pretzel Wagon" is based on a scene from Goodfellas.
+The music played in the mob montage is "The Lineman".
+The Fleet-A-Pita's theme song is Fleetwood Mac's "Don't Stop".
 Rumer and Scout, two of Cletus's children, are named after Bruce Willis and Demi Moore's children.
 The scene where baseball fans cause a riot by throwing pretzels after Mr. Burns wins a new car, is based on an incident where the Los Angeles Dodgers were forced to forfeit.
 It happened on August 10, 1995, when the fans threw promotional baseballs onto the field to protest a bad call during the 9th inning.